carbon-design-system/carbon-website-archive/src/content/updates/migrating-to-carbon-x/migrating-to-carbon-x.md

 ## Tokens

-The **type** token architecure has been redesigned for better clarity and flexibility in v10.
+The **type** token architecture has been redesigned for better clarity and flexibility in v10.
 More detailed guidance on migrating to the new type tokens will be available in early 2019.

 The **color** token architecture for v10 is based on the v9 architecture, with some minor updates for the new design language.
 Carbon v9 users will see automatic, non-breaking color updates when they upgrade to v10.